robmclarty/copyist/README.md

 # Copyist

-An easy to use markdown GUI
+An easy to use markdown GUI made with React.